ClickHouse/ClickHouse/docs/en/query_language/agg_functions/parametric_functions.md

 └───────┴───┘
 ```

-Now let's use optional parameters.
+Now let's use optional parameters and use conditions over multiple columns.

 1. Сreate a table to illustrate an example.
 ```SQL